jagreehal/eslint-plugin-prefer-object-params/README.md

 The benefits compound over time:

-- **Self-documenting calls** - No more guessing parameter order
+- **Self-documenting calls**: No more guessing parameter order
-- **Easy to extend** - Add new options without breaking existing calls
+- **Easy to extend**: Add new options without breaking existing calls
-- **Optional parameters** - Just leave them out, no need for `null` placeholders
+- **Optional parameters**: Just leave them out, no need for `null` placeholders
-- **IDE-friendly** - Autocomplete shows you all available options
+- **IDE-friendly**: Autocomplete shows you all available options
-- **Refactor-safe** - Rename or reorder without breaking call sites
+- **Refactor-safe**: Rename or reorder without breaking call sites

 > **Note:** This is an opinionated pattern.
 It trades a bit of verbosity for long-term maintainability.
-Like all patterns, it's not right for every function—which is why we've made it easy to configure.
+Like all patterns, it's not right for every function, which is why we've made it easy to configure.

 ---